 Want to report on corruption in public institutions?
 Plan a strategic campaign for a nonprofit?
 Study the media’s impact on culture?
 Help organizations reach new audiences?
 You can learn it all at the SOJC.
 Start by deciding which of our undergraduate programs is right for you.

 Are you an incoming first-year or transfer student?
 Turn in your UO application by the deadline for the term you want to start.
-And don’t forget to declare pre-advertising, pre-journalism, pre-media studies, pre-public relations as your major.
+And don’t forget to declare pre-advertising, pre-journalism, pre-media studies, or pre-public relations as your major.

 How To Apply